zachalbert/ldthw/_basics/040-design-ethics.md

 * Why are a code of ethics important for designers?
 * Great power, great responsibility
 * Pull quote from articles on facebook et al
+* The only type of ethical design is one in which incentives are aligned between persuader and persuaded.